Coast Guard Station Panama City

 Although this compact, 86-year-old facility was able to resume essential operations within 24 hours of Hurricane Michael's landfall, the installation and its small staff of 100 Coast Guardsmen and women still face a long-term struggle to fully recover from the storm.
 Preliminary inspections had found that 50 percent of the structures had been destroyed or damaged beyond repair.
 4 Months later that had risen to 80 percent.
 Several buildings that appeared structurally sound had sustained serious water damage and mold, to the point that engineers determined it more efficient and less costly to demolish and rebuild.

 Engineers have estimated it will cost tens of millions to replace the destroyed buildings and lost equipment at the Coast Guard station, which is still a tiny fraction of the anticipated $3 billion cost to rebuild Tyndall Air Force Base.

-As of May 1 the infrastructure loss is estimated at about 85 percent, with just 15 percent left standing.
+As of May 1 the infrastructure loss is estimated at 85 percent, with just 15 percent left standing.
 Cement slabs are now all that remains where buildings once stood and trailers take the place of offices.